Blogging with Docker on Giant Swarm – First Steps with Ghost and Wordpress

 This article should get you started with a simple blog setup with Docker on Giant Swarm.
 It’s still not perfect, but it’s a good version 1 (I am using it in production that is).
 I’m already thinking of improving it, but that’s for another blog post.
 Maybe I’ll even go into some caching solutions for high traffic blogs.

-With Docker’s 2nd birthday coming up soon, this blog will talk about what Docker has changed for wider developer community.
+With Docker’s 2nd birthday coming up soon, I thought about what Docker has changed for me personally in this time and what that could mean for a wider …